 As one of the sixteen historic landmarks along Boston’s Freedom Trail, King’s Chapel is an important part of a collective.
 Yet the historic church also stands alone with history unique to its own site.
-The history of King’s Chapel spans 334 years, from its founding in 1686; through the American Revolution and the birth of a new nation; through great periods of change, both difficult and triumphant; to its continued presence in 21st-century Boston.
+The history of King’s Chapel spans more than 330 years, from its founding in 1686; through the American Revolution and the birth of a new nation; through great periods of change, both difficult and triumphant; to its continued presence in 21st-century Boston.

 The King’s Chapel History Program researches, preserves, interprets, and shares stories about the church’s past, with a focus on how justice, tolerance, and religion have influenced these stories.
-Although the historic site is open to visitors, there are always opportunities to engage with its history remotely, right here.
+Although the historic site is not currently open to visitors, there are always opportunities to engage with its history remotely, right here.

 Click on the buttons below to explore a variety of topics important to the formation and continued existence of King’s Chapel as a Boston landmark.

 The King’s Chapel History Program depends on donors like you to keep our history alive.
 Any contribution goes a long way, and we thank you for your support.